Education in Thailand is in serious trouble

 After all, if the Ministry of Education seriously thought the only reason Thai education is so poor is because the western teachers didn’t understand Thai culture, then they had more problems than even I knew.

-Thailand already has problems getting and keeping good, qualified western teachers.
-Implementing this new law simply meant even more of these teachers went elsewhere.
+Thailand already has problems getting and keeping good, qualified western teachers that care about their students.
+Implementing this new law simply meant even more of these teachers went elsewhere instead.

-Case in point — when I was teaching at my last school, I was approached for help in English grammar one day by the Thai computer teacher who was upset because he’d just been chastised by a representative from the Ministry of Education.
+Case in point — when I was teaching at my last school, I was approached for help in English grammar one day by the Thai computer teacher who was upset because he had just been chastised by a representative from the Ministry of Education.

-Some of them were so unintelligible my Thai boss would just throw them in the nearest garbage can.
+Some of these forms were so compeletely unintelligible my Thai boss would just throw them in the nearest garbage can.

 A crisis in education in Thailand